awesome-workshop/docker-singularity-hats/_episodes/12-unpacked.md

 available via a dedicated CVMFS area.
 In the following, you will learn how to add your images to this area.
 Once you have your image(s) added to this area, these images will be automatically synchronised from the image registry to the CVMFS area within a few minutes whenever you create a new version of the image.

-We will continue with the `ZPeakAnalysis` example, but for demonstration purposes we will use an [example payload][payload-docker-cms].

 ## Exploring the CVMFS `unpacked.cern.ch` area